LaughableHammer/ELFuzzer/writeup.md

+We are submitting this believing that it is not late since give says it is due at 6pm.
+If you think it is late and would apply the late penalty, please mark Elisa Oda's submission instead.

 # Fuzzer Description
 ELFuzzer consists of 3 main components:
 1. Harness -> Execute payloads on each binary and determine if this results in an interesting behaviour (crash, invalid memory write, heap UF etc.)